Team-Failure/TF-OS/README.md

 6- Launch:

-Return at Hekate menu and select "Launch" and select the emuNAND ("emuMMC"),activate airplaine mode immediatly and open the album or launch game with "R" button pressed to launch the homebrew menu.
-(The album launch the hbmenu in appelt mode and a game with "R" button pressed launch hbmenu in normal mode)
+Return on Hekate menu and select "Launch" and select the emuNAND ("emuMMC"), unable airplaine mode immediatly and open the album or launch game with "R" button pressed to launch the homebrew menu.
+(The album launch the hbmenu in "appelt mode" and a game with "R" button pressed launch hbmenu in normal mode)

 Note: You must launch Homebrews menu with a game and "R" button pressed to use certains homebrews like Checkpoint